-Lady Bird Johnson — born in Texas as Claudia Alta Taylor — was the First Lady of the United States from 1963 to 1969.
-Her husband was Lyndon B Johnson, the 36th President of the United States.
-This lemon cake was baked for the 1966 wedding of their daughter, Luci Baines Johnson, for the ceremony held at the White House.
+This lemon cake was baked for the 1966 wedding of their daughter, Luci Baines Johnson, and served after the ceremony was held at the White House.

-A presidential favorite: Ladybird Johnson’s famous lemon pound cake recipe
+A presidential favorite: Ladybird Johnson’s classic lemon pound cake recipe

 Kin to the famous Genoa cake of Italy, and not too different from the old-time pound cake, Mrs Johnson’s Lemon Cake is truly American, luxuriously Texan, with its eight egg yolks and all that butter.

 It’s a big, hospitable cake — at least 16 good-sized golden wedges when you bake it as we did, in a 10-inch Bundt pan, large ring mold or an angel food pan.